 The simulations are performed off-line and does not cause interruption to the customers use of electricity.

 Note: As part of the technical evaluation, Meralco makes use of a hosting capacity table to determine the maximum allowable capacity for RE systems to be integrated without causing adverse effects on the normal system operation of the distribution network.
 Learn more about Meralco’s hosting capacity here.

-Inspection and approval of your service entrance
+Step 3: Inspection and approval of your service entrance

 We will inspect your facility and service entrance to ensure compliance to Net Metering standards.
-Once approved, we’ll install your bi-directional and REC meter and conduct the testing of the interconnection of your solar PV in our system.

 Once we have replaced your existing meter with a bi-directional meter, installed a REC meter and have successfully tested and commissioned your solar PV, you can now safely use and enjoy the benefits of your solar Net Metering installation.